ibm-cloud-docs/appid/cd-users.md

 {: shortdesc}

 A Cloud Directory user is not the same thing as an {{site.data.keyword.appid_short_notm}} user.
 Users can sign up for your app by using different the identity provider options that you configured, or you can add them to your directory.
-The users mentioned in this topic are those that are associated with Cloud Directory as an identity provider.
+The users that are mentioned in this topic are those that are associated with Cloud Directory as an identity provider.
 {: note}